Information For Prospective Sixth Form Students

 Inspiring students act as role models for others.
 They look for opportunities to flourish in school, getting involved in co-curricular activities and all areas of College life.
 They go the extra mile.

 Supportive students help those in need.
 They are kind.
 They don’t tolerate bullying or mean-spirited behaviour.
 They understand that everyone is unique, and value diversity.
-They are courteous to other students and to staff.
+They are courteous to other students and to staff, and they support the college in showcasing its many assets.

 Tenacious students never give up, no matter how hard the challenge.
 They recognise that success does not come easily.
 They see failure as an essential step on the road to fulfilment.
 They ask for help if they need it.